 Problem: Different dates, job titles, or achievements

-Problem: Very formal cover letter with casual resume (or vice versa)
+Problem: Very formal cover letter with a casual resume, or vice versa

 Different Keywords